digidol/AutomatedTesting/README.md

 * Java Developer Kit (JDK, latest version of Java 7 or Java 8) - Available from [Oracle Technology Network](http://www.oracle.com/technetwork/java/javase/downloads/index.html?ssSourceSiteId=otnjp).
 Install the JDK following the on-screen prompts from the file you download.
 * JUnit (version 4, latest update) - Two files to download: [junit.jar](http://bit.ly/My9IXz "JUnit JAR Download") and [hamcrest.jar](http://bit.ly/1gbl25b "Hamcrest JAR download").
 Just download the files for now.
 We will talk about using them in the workshop.
-* Apache Ant (Version 1.9.4 at the time of writing) - Available from the [Apache Ant](http://mirror.catn.com/pub/apache//ant/binaries/apache-ant-1.9.4-bin.zip).
+* Apache Ant (Version 1.9.4 at the time of writing) - Available as a ZIP file at [Apache Ant](http://mirror.catn.com/pub/apache//ant/binaries/apache-ant-1.9.4-bin.zip).
 Just download and extract the ZIP file for now.
 We will talk about using this in the workshop.